 Over the next few years we began to help Rev. Scates with her youth and children’s programs.
 It was stretching for us, but it allowed us to see the world beyond our church.
 For the first time, many of us felt like we were doing something meaningful because Rev. Scates invited us into a world that we had heretofore chosen to ignore.
 In 2006 we were presented with an opportunity to move to Plymouth Bethesda, a large church building in the city of Utica that would solve our crowding issues and bring us closer to Rev. Scates.
 Initially, our congregation was hesitant to move to the city for “safety” issues.
 However, in 2007, the incredible hospitality of the people of Plymouth Bethesda coupled with our desire to do more meaningful service helped us overcome our reservations and we moved to Utica.

 That was five years ago.
 Today, Cornerstone is still flawed and imperfect; but now we are doing our best to be honest about our issues.
-Prostitutes, gang members, ex cons, suburban dwellers, urban dwellers and refugees from around the world all worship together on Sunday mornings in our banquet hall, around tables, facing one another as friends.
+Prostitutes, gang members, ex cons, suburban dwellers, urban dwellers and refugees from around the world all worship together on Sunday mornings.
 And it’s not just about gathering for church activities; many of us from the suburbs have sold our houses and moved into the city so we can actively love our neighbors around the church by being neighbors.

 Best of all, through all of this, we have experienced the reality that the greatest joy, meaning, and fulfillment in life comes from giving our lives away for the sake of loving others.
 Jesus’ words have never meant more to us as a church: “For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”